vackosar/vackosar.github.io/_drafts/2024-02-20-synthetic-data.md

 Let's say you have a generative AI (generative machine learning) problem, so you have some input data, and some corresponding output data.
 But you have only a small quantity of this data.

+Synthetic data helps where you need to add missing hard to collect data needed for your predictions.
+This data could be something people never write down or say.
+For example human thoughts when problem-solving usually don't get written down.

+The rarer and more important the data the more important this data can be.

+If nothing like this data was present during the model pretraining, you won't be able to prompt-instruct the model to perform this.
+Few shot examples can help, but the more complex the problem, the more likely you will need more examples, which are costly to write by hand.

 ## Why synthetic data makes sense?
 Real data costs human time and synthetic data can be a way around that.